List of northern villages and Inuit reserved lands in Quebec

 This is the list of communities in Quebec that have the legal status of northern village (village nordique, code=VN) as defined by the Ministry of Municipal Affairs, Regions and Land Occupancy and the Act respecting Northern villages and the Kativik Regional Government legislation.

 A "northern village" is an Inuit community; these are all located north of the 55th parallel in the territory administered by the Kativik Regional Government.
 These have a separate legal status from Cree villages (code=VC), Naskapi villages (code=VK), or ordinary villages (code=VL).

 Note that most (all but two) northern villages have a counterpart Inuit reserved land of the same name (code=TI, terre de catégorie 1 pour les Inuits or Terre de la catégorie I pour les Inuits or Terre réservée inuite).
 These are separate territories that are located near the northern village of the same name, and are for the exclusive use of Inuit for various hunting, fishing, and other economic activities.
-The Canada 2011 Census and the 2006 census before it show that all of these Inuit reserved lands have no resident population.
+The 2021 and the 2016 census before it show that all of these Inuit reserved lands have no resident population.